Paul Henry (broadcaster): Return to New Zealand and semi-retirement

 In late 2013 it was revealed that from 2014 Paul Henry would be hosting a late night current affairs show called The Paul Henry Show, which would replace the long-running Nightline.
 The Paul Henry Show lasted one year; in early October 2014 Henry was announced as the presenter for Mediaworks' new breakfast show to air simultaneously on TV3 and Radio Live.
 This new venture, entitled Paul Henry, replaces both TV3's Firstline and Marcus Lush's morning segment on Radio Live.
 In 2016, Henry departed Mediaworks and announced he would be entering a period of "semi-retirement", splitting his time between New Zealand and the United States, and producing wine.

-Following the effects of the coronavirus pandemic in New Zealand, MediaWorks announced a new show hosted by Henry titled Rebuilding Paradise.
+Following the effects of the coronavirus pandemic in New Zealand, MediaWorks announced a new show hosted by Henry titled Rebuilding Paradise with Paul Henry.
 The show ran over four weeks in April 2020 and featured live interviews in regards to the country's response to COVID-19.
 This is the first project Henry has taken part in since the announcement of this period of "semi-retirement".

+In June 2024, Henry spoke as a guest speaker at the ACT Party's 2024 "Change Makers" event.
+In his speech, he accused the previous Labour Government of saddling the country with "astonishing debt."
+Henry said that New Zealand was "broken and in desperate need of repair."
+He also said that he "believed that ACT could be the last cab left on the rank heading in the right difection."